AdobeDocs/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 ![](../assets/decision_multiple-selection.png)

-If you want to change the status of several decisions whith different statuses, only the relevant statuses will be changed.
+If you want to change the status of several decisions with different statuses, only the relevant statuses will be changed.

 ![](../assets/decision_change-status.png)